RockhurstHS/STEAM-Blog/accreditation/indicators/st1.3/index.md

 <b>Narrative</b>
 </p>

 Last October, Rockhurst hosted a screening of the film [Most Likely to Succeed](http://steam.rockhursths.edu/2016/10/06/MLTS.html).
 The movie articulates how the traditional education system evolved out of a factory model.
 This tradition treats each student input alike and expects the same output.
 This approach, and the consequences of it, is based off some flawed assumptions as explained in [The End of Average](http://www.toddrose.com/endofaverage/).
 Over the past several years, Rockhurst High School has implemented major changes that empower and personalize learning for each individual student.
-Those changes fall into four categories: physical learning environments, the academic schedule, learning experiences, and new academic classes.
-During the summer of 2017, the heart of the building will be redesigned to install the Academic Learning Commons.
+Those changes fall into four categories: [physical learning environments](https://youtu.be/NQZR4IjBjlg), the academic schedule, learning experiences, and new academic classes.
+[Students respond very favorably](http://steam.rockhursths.edu/2016/05/09/Perceptions-of-the-Active-Learning-Classrooms.html) to the installment of active learning classrooms, which grants individual students much more autonomy for both STEM and non-STEM learning experiences..
+During the summer of 2017, the heart of the building will be redesigned to install the Academic Learning Commons (rendering below).
 This space will be a central location allowing for multiple collisions of ideas during student self-directed times.

 <div class="flex-wrapper">
   <img src="{{ site.baseurl }}/img/indicators/st1.3a.jpg">